Azure/Apigee_to_APIM_migration_tool/README.md

 Parameter Name |	Parameter Description|Notes|
 ---------------|-------------------------|-----|
 --configFile|Config File Name|JSON configuration file so you don't need to specify all of these command line options (see apigeeToApimConfig.SAMPLE.json)
+--apigeeConfigDir|Config Directory Name|A directory containing pre-downloaded Apigee policy XML files, useful for testing if you don't want to continually download your policies from Apigee with every run.
 --apigeeManagementApiBaseUrl |	Apigee Management Api Base Url |	Base URL for Apigee's management API (ex: https://api.enterprise.apigee.com)
 --apigeeAuthenticationBaseUrl|	Apigee Authentication BaseUrl |	Base URL for authentication against Apigee (ex: https://yourcompany.login.apigee.com)
 --apigeeOrganizationName |	Apigee Organization Name |	Name of the Apigee organization that the API Proxy is hosted in